Overview

 To accelerate the pace of practical discovery in pediatric medicine, scientists and engineers at the Georgia Institute of Technology work with clinicians and scientists at Children’s Healthcare of Atlanta and other partners on the engineering challenges of translating basic research to clinical practice.
 These efforts define the Pediatric Technology Center, the only organization in the U.S. designed to address this critical gap.
 Here, fundamental insights and new tools are combined to develop better ways to diagnose, treat, and cure diseases and conditions that affect children.

-The Pediatric Technology Center is led by its Chief Scientific Officer, Dr. M.G.
-Finn, and a versatile team with expertise in the following areas:
+The Pediatric Technology Center is led by its Co-Directors, Dr. Wilbur Lam (Children’s) and Dr. Stanislav Emelianov (Georgia Tech).
+PTC team of scientists, engineers and clinicians has expertise in the following areas:

 • Regenerative Medicine